 Purpose of the program

-Futures for Frontliners offers Michiganders, who worked in essential industries during the April 1-June 30, 2020 period but who do not have a college degree, free tuition at in-district rates to their local community college to pursue an associate degree or a skills certificate on a full-time or part-time basis while they continue to work.
-Those without a high school diploma or equivalency are eligible for services to help them prepare for and complete this credential and go on to a community college or job training program.
+Futures for Frontliners offered Michiganders, who worked in essential industries during the April 1-June 30, 2020 period but who did not have a college degree, free tuition at in-district rates to their local community college to pursue an associate degree or a skills certificate on a full-time or part-time basis while they continue to work.
+Those without a high school diploma or equivalency were eligible for services to help them prepare for and complete this credential and go on to a community college or job training program.
 The application period ended on Dec.
 31, 2020.